whiteboxdev/library-defold-grid-engine/README.md

 end
 ```

+1. `size`: Size of your character in pixels.
+2. `direction`: Initial direction in which your character is looking.
-1. `speed`: Character movement speed in tiles per second.
+3. `speed`: Movement speed in grid boxes per second.

 You may now utilize all of DGE's features by referencing `self.dge.FUNCTION_NAME()`.
-See the [API](#dge-api-user-functions) section for more details.

 In addition to initialization and registration, you must also include updating and unregistration in your character's script: